LogicalTrust/minerva_lib/README.md

 ## shell mode

-For shell mode, run binary with -r option:
+If you want to run the fuzzing in shell mode, execute the binary with -r option:

     target/toy/ $ ./bin/minerva-toy-toy -r
     seed: 100837884